DaniSchober/LabLiquidVision/pouring_simulation/README.md

     ├── data                       <- Object files and configuration files for object import.
     │
     ├── demo                       <- Main code for the simulation.
-    │   ├── main.cpp               <- Definition of the parameter space, and creation of the required scenes.
+    │   ├── main.cpp               <- Definition of the parameter space and creation of the required scenes.
     │   │
     │   ├── scenes                 <- Header files of the scenes.
     │   │   ├── calibration.h      <- Calibration scene using a 500 mL bucket.